Advice for composers writing music for the ocarina

 Working with the ocarina's range

-The ocarina's range can be worked with in compositions in a number of ways.
-If single chambered ocarinas are used as a solo instrument, they offer possibilities for minor and modal music, for example modulating between different modes in the same range.
+Single chamber ocarinas being chromatic, also allows for minor and modal music, for example modulating between different modes in a given range.
 Examples of this can be found in music for the French central bagpipe, Swedish bagpipe and Arabic music.

 A wide range can be attained by writing for multiple players, each playing ocarinas tuned to different keys, with overlapping ranges.
 Melodies can then be written to hand off between the players, while others provide harmony.
 There is an established tradition of the ocarina septet, a group of 7 players performing together.